Working with the NHS Leadership Academy

-In turn, the Academy’s close working relationships with national partners such as NHS England, the Care Quality Commission, Trust Development Authority, Health Education England, Local Government Association and Public Health England help the LLAs to understand the national picture and plan and design local work programmes with these issues in mind.
+In turn, the Academy’s close working relationships with national partners such as NHS England, the Care Quality Commission, NHS Improvement, Health Education England, Local Government Association and Public Health England help the LLAs to understand the national picture and plan and design local work programmes with these issues in mind.

 - launched and recruited to the national professional leadership and nursing and midwifery programmes

 - provided local support to NHS graduates on the management training scheme

 - shaped the national system leadership and talent management offers

 - supported the development, use and adoption of the healthcare leadership model